theogravity/loglayer/README.md

 `LogLayer#child()`

-You can create a child logger, which will copy the configuration you used for creating the parent, along with the existing context data.
+You can create a child logger, which will copy the configuration you used for creating the parent, along with the existing context data and plugins.

 The copied context data is a *shallow copy*.